mayasioson1/m7-responsive-css/README.md

 }
 ```

-You'll likely include this in _all_ of your CSS files moving forward, and it should interfere with your stylings.
+You'll likely include this in _all_ of your CSS files moving forward, and it should _not_ (negatively) interfere with your other stylings.

 ### Structure
 To implement a flexbox layout, you'll create a flexbox **container**, and place multiple **items** inside that container.
 For example: